seldonsmule/sunrisesunset/README.md

 	1. Use the buildconfig cmd to set up a config file.
 Default location is in $HOME/tmp

+	2. Use the setweather cmd to set up a weather config file with zipcode and developer.here.com apikey to get the sunrise and sunset info

-	2. Go into SecuritySpy and get the camera number and the preset PTZ numbers
+	3. Go into SecuritySpy and get the camera number and the preset PTZ numbers

-	3. Use the daynight cmd (in cron is best) to move the cameras based on time of day
+	4. Use the daynight cmd (in cron is best) to move the cameras based on time of day

 ## Commands and options:

 ```
 -cmd buildconfig -url urlname -idandpass userid:password [-conffile path/name]
 	Builds the conf file

+-cmd setweather -hereapikey key -zipcode localzip
+	Builds the weather conf file.
+You need an api key from developer.here.com to setup and use

 -cmd movecamera -camera num -preset num
 	Moves a camera to a PTZ preset